 This is perhaps the most well-known Spanish-English false friend, as well as being one of the funniest.
 English and Spanish learners sometimes mistake embarazo (pregnancy) or embarazada (pregnant) with embarrasment and embarrassing because they sound so similar.
 Incidently, mixing up the words could end up being a bit embarrassing in itself.

 Anybody who has taught English to Spanish kids will probably be familiar with this one.
-It's not the Spanish equivalent of 'the dog ate my homework', kids just assume that folder in English is carpet, like carpeta in Spanish.
+It’s not the Spanish equivalent of ‘the dog ate my homework’, kids just assume that folder in English is carpet, like carpeta in Spanish.
 Equally, asking your Spanish interior designer friend if a carpeta would look good under your living room coffee table might get you a few weird looks.

 Photo: Jeffrey Beall/ Flickr

-Even though the Spanish are fairly straight-talking people, they don't usually speak up about their blocked up bowels, unless they fall for this false friend.
+Even though the Spanish are fairly straight-talking people, they don’t usually speak up about their blocked up bowels, unless they fall for this false friend.
 A constipado is a common cold in Spanish, so it makes sense they sometimes say constipated in English.
 To be constipado/a is also a way of saying that you are congested.

 Even though they wear their hearts on their sleeves, Spaniards rarely tear up when they find something exciting.
 This false friend arises from the double meaning of emocionado in Spanish, which can be both excited and moved.

 There’s another false friend both English and Spanish speakers should watch out for here as sensible is another way of referring to someone/something that’s sensitive or emotional.
 Sensible doesn’t mean responsible in Spanish as it does in English, the word for this is sensato.

 That’s got to hurt!
 Well, we think they mean to say contact lenses (lentillas) rather than lentils (lentejas).